 - the ability to use your VPN on devices that don’t have a dedicated app

-Therefore, you may want to consider upgrading to a different provider if yours only has computer and mobile apps.
+Therefore, you may want to consider upgrading to a different VPN provider if yours doesn’t support routers.

 Use split tunneling

 By default, when you’re connected to the internet via your VPN, all your traffic is routed through a VPN tunnel.
 It’s great for security, but sending every shred of data to the remote server is what stops you from sending tasks to your local, wireless printer.